cnowdev/dreamscape/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, reach out to the project maintainer.
+For any inquiries, feel free to reach out to my email: siddhu.vsss@gmail.com